-1.3 Why choose Cambridge International AS Level Divinity?
+1.3 Why choose Cambridge International A Level Divinity?

-Cambridge International AS Level Divinity is accepted by universities and employers as proof of essential knowledge and ability.
-Cambridge International AS Level Divinity students gain lifelong skills and knowledge including:
+Cambridge International A Level Divinity is accepted by universities and employers as proof of essential knowledge and ability.
+Cambridge International A Level Divinity students gain lifelong skills and knowledge including:

-- How to study and interpret historical texts - The history and historical background to the Gospels - A scholarly understanding of the life and teaching of Jesus - The authorship, date, provenance and main themes of the gospels - The main events in the gospels and the teachings of Jesus - The views of contemporary scholars.
+- How to study and interpret historical texts - The history and historical background to both the Jewish and Christian Bibles - A scholarly understanding of the life and teaching of Jesus - The history and development of the early Christian church - The authorship, composition and purpose of Acts and the epistles detailed in the syllabus